ShaguftaPathan/Pyhton_EDA_Logistics_Shipments_Return/README.md

 Categories with higher ratings likely offer better quality and reliability, while lower-rated categories may have issues related to product quality or service experience.
 These insights can help refine inventory management, improve customer service strategies, and enhance product offerings for a better overall experience.

-# Calculate average rating per category
+# Calculate Average Rating per Category
 Calculated and visualized average customer ratings per product category.

 ![](/Images/9_1.png)